okupara/spitch/README.md

 # spitch

-This whould be something good for music lovers?
+This whould be a something good for music lovers?

 ```bash
 npm run dev